 Day One Travel and Arrival

-For me any trip as far a New Orleans from Virginia starts with a flight.
+For me any trip as far as New Orleans from Virginia starts with a flight.
 Luckily, the flight to the area was on sale, and they include only one stop with a short layover.
 Flight time and the layover the flight was less than 4 hours, which was a piece of cake.
-I did not even mind coach it was such a short trip.
+I did not even mind coaching it was such a short trip.

-Follow along with me with the resorts 360 tour as I take my first tour of the resort.
+Follow along with me with the resort’s 360 tours as I take my first tour of the resort.

 When you start the virtual tour, you view the patio just above the main entrance to the resort.
 Avenue Plaza has a grand entry and the valet stands right out in front on St. Charles Ave.
 I had rented a car at the airport to just make life easier on the trip.